After Care Instructions

 * Bleeding: The first several diaper changes after the circumcision may show mild oozing of bright red blood where the incision was made- several drops are normal.
 Apply firm direct pressure using a gauze with Vaseline to any area of continued oozing for a period of 10-15 minutes.
 DO NOT examine the wound while applying pressure.
 If the bleeding persists, or 1 gauze square is completely soaked, or if the diaper begins filling with blood call me, your physician or take the baby to the hospital.
 (This advice is only precautionary and HIGHLY unlikely).

-* Adhesions: If the wound appears to be attaching or sticking to the head (glans) of the penis, firmly retract the shaft skin 2 times each day, by grasping immediately beneath the healing wound and firmly pulling down towards the penile base.
+* Adhesions: If the foreskin appears to be attaching or sticking to the head (glans) of the penis, gently retract the shaft skin at each diaper change (for 1 week).
+Simply grasp below the healing wound on each side and gently pull down towards the penile base.
+This shoukd be performed daily for 7 days beginning 48 hours after the bris ceremony.
 Q-tips may be used instead of fingers.
 The head of the penis should remain visible, i.e. exposed.
 If in doubt, bring the baby to the pediatrician for a quick check and/or contact me and I will see the baby.

 Please feel free to call me at any time with further questions.